Bleeding heart: planting, cultivation and companion planting

 Bleeding Heart: foliage of the varieties ‘Burning Hearts’, alba and ‘Goldheart’

 This perennial, native to woodlands, enjoys cool, shaded environments; it does not like direct sunlight.
 Therefore, it should be placed where it receives only a few hours of sunlight per day.
-It will thrive easily in partial shade, exposed to morning or evening sun and planted under the canopy of deciduous trees that will provide it with beneficial coolness.
-Too dense a shade would limit its flowering.
+It will thrive easily in partial shade, exposed to morning or evening sun and planted under the canopy of deciduous trees that will provide beneficial coolness.
+Too dense shade would limit its flowering.
 The wind from spring showers could harm its delicate shoots: provide it with a sheltered spot.
-It can tolerate sunny exposure (except in southern regions) if the soil remains sufficiently moist and cool with good mulching in summer.
+It can tolerate sunny exposure (except in southern regions) if the soil remains sufficiently moist and cool with good mulch in summer.

 It is a plant of temperate climates that does not like summer drought or excess water in winter.
-Very tolerant of soil type, Dicentra spectabilis flourishes in light, humus-rich soil, fresh to dry in summer, well-drained, neutral to acidic.
+Very tolerant of soil type, Dicentra spectabilis flourishes in light, humus-rich soil, moist to dry in summer, well-drained, neutral to acidic.

 The Bleeding Heart is a perfect plant for borders, rockeries, but also to enliven balconies or terraces.
-In the garden, avoid planting in groups: in summer, the Dicentras leave an unsightly void in the flower beds.
+In the garden, avoid planting in groups: in summer, the Dicentras leave an unsightly void in the flowerbeds.
 Pair them with ferns, hostas, which will take over.
 Dress the base of shrubs in spring with spring-flowering bulbs like tulips, daffodils, cyclamen, or a carpet of lily of the valley, forget-me-nots, or periwinkles.
-It can be associated with other perennials that do not fear competition from tree or shrub roots.
+It can be combined with other perennials that do not fear competition from tree or shrub roots.
 Accompany it with hardy fuchsias, creeping purple bugle, Japanese anemones, or purple foxgloves.

 The Bleeding Heart is very resistant to diseases and pests but is susceptible to aphids, snails, and slugs.